ljvmiranda921/calamanCy/paper/benchmark/README.md

 task and a dataset identifier (e.g., `textcat-hatespeech`, `textcat_multilabel-dengue`).

+> **Note**
+> Some commands may take some time to run.
+> This is especially true for the transformer training and evaluation pipelines.
+> I highly recommend running these on at least a V100 GPU (available on Colab Pro+) for faster runtimes.

 ## Benchmarking results

 We benchmarked on the following datasets by training the pipeline on the train